10 Tips for Better Productivity While Working from Home

 • The Eisenhower Matrix

-The Eisenhower Matrix is one of the most effective priority techniques you can use.
-It involves grouping tasks into four quadrants, which determine how you’ll use them.
+The Eisenhower Matrix is one of the most effective priority techniques.
+It involves grouping tasks into four quadrants and determining how you’ll use them.

 Here’s how you group tasks:

-• Important and urgent: Tasks that are critical to your project with due deadlines.
+• Important and urgent: Tasks critical to your project with due deadlines.

-• Important and not urgent: Critical tasks that aren’t time-sensitive.
+• Important and not urgent: Critical functions that aren’t time-sensitive.

-• Not important and urgent: Time-sensitive tasks that don’t have any impact on important projects.
+• Not important and urgent: Time-sensitive tasks that don’t impact essential projects.
 These could be assignments that your colleagues need urgent help with.

 • Not important and not urgent: Tasks that you can ignore without consequences